knative/docs/docs/eventing/getting-started.md

        - protocol: TCP
          port: 80
          targetPort: 8080
-     EOF
      ```

+1. Apply the YAML file by running the command:

+    ```bash
+    kubectl apply --filename <filename>.yaml
+    ```
+    Where `<filename>` is the name of the file you created in the previous step.

-1. To deploy the `goodbye-display` consumer to your cluster, run the following
+1. To deploy the `goodbye-display` consumer to your cluster, copy the YAML below
-   command:
+into a file:

      ```yaml
-     kubectl -n event-example apply -f - << EOF
      apiVersion: apps/v1
      kind: Deployment
      metadata: